victorsmoliveira/prevent-screen-saver-windows/README.md

 ## Check if the script is running

-Open the Task Manager and going into the `Details` tab.
+Open the Task Manager and go into the `Details` tab.
 There, you should find a Powershell process running.

 There will probably more than one Powershell task running, so to find the correct one, add the `Command line` column by right clicking the header and choosing `Select columns`.
 Then, you should see something like `C:Windows\System32\WindowsPowerShell\v1.0\powershell.exe -WindowStyle Hidden -File "{{full_path_to_script}}"`.
 That is our process.